ekkinox/hw-user-api/README.md

 ```
 $ docker-compose up -d
 ```
-The api will be running on the port 8000.
+Note: The api will be running on the port 8000.

 ## Tests

 ### Behat

+Behat features & contexts can be found in [features](features) folder.

 You can run Behat tests with:
 ```